 Galactic foregrounds, if not masked or modeled carefully, can bias cosmological inference.
 The most relevant sources of Galactic emission at the ACT frequencies are~\cite[e.g.,][]{2011piim.book.....D}: (i) Galactic dust emission, referring to the thermal emission of dust grains; (ii) Galactic synchrotron, the radiation emitted by charged particles spiralling in the Galactic magnetic field; (iii) free-free emission, the {\it Bremsstrahlung} radiation emitted by accelerating (or decelerating) charged particles in the interstellar medium; and (iv) anomalous microwave emission (AME), the diffuse astrophysical signal believed to originate from electric dipole radiation emitted by rapidly spinning dust grains in the interstellar medium.

 The analysis mask used in L25 is the combination of a survey mask defining the DR6 footprint, a point-source mask, and a Galactic mask (G70) derived from the {\it Planck} $353~{\rm GHz}$ measurements and extended to mask additional bright dust clouds.
 The masked regions include areas close to the Galactic plane, where Galactic foreground emission is the brightest.
-Given the frequency bands observed in DR6 (f090, f150, f220), it is safe to neglect free-free emission, synchrotron emission, and AME, as these signals peak at lower frequencies and are subdominant to the dust emission at the DR6 frequencies.
+Given the frequency bands observed in DR6 (f090, f150, f220), it is a reasonable assumption to neglect free-free emission, synchrotron emission, and AME.
+The steepness of the synchrotron SED~\citep{rybicki_1985} makes this signal subdominant to the dust emission at the DR6 frequencies.
+Besides, both AME and free-free emission have not been detected to be polarized~\citep[see, e.g.,][]{Thorne_2017} and their temperature signal is expected to be small compared to that of Galactic dust on the DR6 footprint.
 We explicitly verify this assumption in \S\ref{sec.ng_sims}, in which we validate the DR6 foreground model on a full suite of non-Gaussian simulations that include Galactic dust, synchrotron emission, and AME.
 In the simulation-based analysis, we see no appreciable levels of Galactic foregrounds aside from dust in the DR6 footprint, as shown in Figure~\ref{fig:ng_sim_comp_ps}.

 The only Galactic foreground that is included in the DR6 model is therefore the thermal emission of Galactic dust, which is modeled in both intensity and polarization.
 Because dust grains are not perfect spheres, their short axis tends to align with the Galaxy’s magnetic field, leading to a polarization of this signal perpendicular to the projected local field, with polarization fractions reaching up to about $20\%$~\citep{planck_xix_2015}.